puppetlabs/bolt/documentation/logs.md

 unsupported transport configuration that might result in Bolt connecting to targets in a way that you don’t expect.

-Bolt always prints warnings to the console.
+Bolt prints warnings to the console by default.

 Use a warn log if you're trying to find out if you're using Bolt in a way that might result in unexpected behavior, or to see if you're using a deprecated